contentful/contentful-management.java/README.md

 Please note that the default `CMACallback` has an empty `onFailure()` implementation, which makes it optional to override it.

-If you want to see the SDK in action, please check with [our CMA documentation](docs), which offers snippets for all the relevant and supported parts, just select an endpoint and select the language java.
+If you want to see the SDK in action, please check with [our CMA documentation][docs], which offers snippets for all the relevant and supported parts, just select an endpoint and select the language java.

 Documentation
 =============

-Javadoc reference documentation is is available [here][javadoc].
-If you want to get more information, please refer to [our CMA documentation](docs).
-In case of anything still unclear, please feel free to [open issues on this github repository](../issues)).
+[Javadoc reference documentation][4] is is available, but if you want to get more information, please refer to [our CMA documentation][docs].
+In case of anything still unclear, please feel free to [open issues on this github repository](../../issues)).

 License
 =======